getsentry/eng-pipes/README.md

     - Leave the `privateKey` as-is, it's the name of an environment variable to pull from (the main `github-orgs.yml` holds public config and is checked into version control).

-    - In a terminal, log into the Github CLI using `gh auth login`.
+    - In a terminal, log into the GitHub CLI using `gh auth login`.

-    - Use [this](https://docs.github.com/en/issues/planning-and-tracking-with-projects/automating-your-project/using-the-api-to-manage-projects#finding-the-node-id-of-an-organization-project) GraphQL query to identify the node ID of the project you made earlier; set `project.nodeId` to match.

-    - Use [this](https://docs.github.com/en/issues/planning-and-tracking-with-projects/automating-your-project/using-the-api-to-manage-projects#finding-the-node-id-of-a-field) GraphQL query to identify the IDs of the project fields you set up, and use those to populate `project.fieldIds`.
+    - Use the script at `bin/get-project-ids.sh $orgSlug $projectNumber` to determine the ids to set in `github-orgs.yml` for your project.

 1. Follow the steps of the "Development & tests" section below to get the server running.